Gardi, Haught, Fischer & Bhosale LTD.

 10. “Silver Alert” Established.
 Similar to The Amber Alert, Senate Bill 1846 introduces a “Silver Alert” for adults with Alzheimer’s disease or dementia who have gone missing.

 As 2016 unfolds, if you need any assistance navigating through the existing or changing laws in Illinois, we are available to help.
-Contact Gardi, Haught, Fischer & Bhosale at 847-944-9400 or request a free case evaluation below.
+Request A Case Evaluation below.

 Request a Consultation